Itsme-aniketghosh/aide_summer/Lab05-differential-privacy/Lab05-lecture-guide.md

 ## Learning Objectives & Key Concepts
-By the end of this class, students should be able to:
+By the end of this lab, students should be able to:

 ### 🔍 Privacy Attack Techniques
 - Perform **linkage attacks** using auxiliary information to re-identify individuals